scripting/wpIdentity/worknotes.md

+#### 4/30/24; 10:43:14 AM by DW

+Add param to getRecentUserDrafts to let the caller restrict returns to a specific site.
+Useful for building feeds.

+If config.flServePublicUserFiles is true, we will serve files from user storage database.

 #### 4/29/24; 12:12:53 PM by DW

 Update: Changed the way this works, the RSS is generated in the app, and we keep it here in user storage.
 Eventually public files will be availble via HTTP.